-Geology & Soils: The owner or his agent shall consult with the Inyo County Environmental Health Department and use portable toilets and RV trailers to manage sewage waste; the trailers will haul the toilets weekly to a company contracted RV dump station, in San Bernardino County, to dispose of sewage.
+Geology & Soils: The owner or his agent shall consult with the Inyo County Environmental Health Department and use portable toilets to manage sewage waste; the toilets will attached to two available trailers that will return weekly to a company contracted RV dump station, in San Bernardino County, to dispose of sewage.
 No underground waste disposal system is planned at this site.